 4. Geo-Targeted Messaging

-Thanks to Justuno’s advanced geo-IP technology, you can even geo-target the promotions to only display for visitors within a certain area.
+Thanks to Justuno’s advanced geo-IP technology, you can even geo-target the promotions to display only for visitors within a certain area.
 This could be a great way for those with brick-and-mortar retail locations to unite their online experience with the in-person one for a seamless and immersive buyer’s journey.
 For those who are doing more event activation-type marketing, you can use these to promote local meet-ups, pop-up shops, etc., to drive foot traffic and build a sense of community!

 5. The Corner Tab